-This project uses the Intel Arduino 101 board that has built in IMU and (BLE) Blue Tooth Low Energy.
-For the remote control I used the free Blynk app which is is available for Android and iPhone, it allows you to rapidly drag and drop some buttons to create a user interface.
-The Chassis is a Dagu DG012 from Sparkfun.
+Intel Arduino 101 based tank with BLE and Blynk!This project uses the Intel Arduino 101 board that has built-in IMU and Bluetooth Low Energy (BLE).
+For the remote control, I used the free Blynk app which is available for Android and iPhone; it allows you to rapidly drag and drop some buttons to create a user interface.
+The chassis is a Dagu DG012 from Sparkfun.

 The second video covers creating the phone app and Arduino code.

 Here are the quick start instructions:

 PartsTank Chassis or whatever platform you like.Polarized battery connector JST (Pictured I made one with header pins)4 jumper wiresArduino 101 boardMotor driver board (Adafruit Motor/Stepper Shield V2)4 M2.5 nylon standoffs with nuts and screws5 AA Batteries (For motors)USB Battery pack (For Arduino)Short USB A to USB B cable1” heat shrinkA few male and female header pins 0.1Two Zip ties